The Antiphon: Performances

 In 1956, Edwin Muir organised for the New York Poets Theatre to give a reading performance of an early draft of the play at Harvard Yard.
 Muir, Eliot and Barnes were present as well as a number of other literary figures, including Robert Lowell.
 In his biography of Barnes, Phillip Herring suggests that the performance was so bad that "Eliot's head sank into his hand; Muir became rigid [and] Barnes was furious".

 The play received its first public performance in 1962 in Stockholm.
 It was translated into Swedish by Karl Ragnar Gierow and U.N.
-Secretary-General Dag Hammarskjöld, the latter of whom Barnes became close friends.
+Secretary-General Dag Hammarskjöld, with the latter of whom Barnes became close friends.
 The play was directed by Gierow.

 The Swedish performance remains the only major production of The Antiphon, and indeed, perhaps the only public performance of the play.
 Barnes's correspondence in her archive at the University of Maryland reveals that she often was contacted with requests to stage the play, but she invariably turned them down.

 Critical reception

 In The New York Times Book Review, Dudley Fitts described the Antiphon as "dramatic poetry of a curious and high order' and highlighted that the pleasure of the play was to be found in 'the pleasure of language.
 Not spoken language; Miss Barnes has no ear for the stage, but the intricate, rich, almost viciously brilliant discourse, modeled more or less on the murkier post-Elizabethans."
 In the Times Literary Supplement, the anonymous reviewer suggested that "[t]here will always be one or two eccentrics who think 'The Antiphon' gives its author first place among women who have written verse in the English language."

 In recent years, the play has been re-examined by literary critics.
 Daniela Casselli has argued that the play is an important work of modernist drama and 'stages the moment when drama collapses'.

-The play was translated in French and set at the Odeon Theater in Paris by the “Comedie Française” in March 1990.
+The play was translated into French and set at the Odeon Theater in Paris by the “Comedie Française” in March 1990.